Nilanshrajput/AdvitiyaHackathon/README.md

 Software Stack :  Pytorch, Transformer, Beautifulsoup, Numpy, Pandas, Matplotlib

 The Code was designed to run on Google colab for training and evaluation, and scrapping.
 The whole data was on my google drive sue to large size of Model weights, and data.
-SO appropraiate path changes might be required.
+So appropriate path changes might be required.

+Some garbage files are here and some notusefull uncommentned code, which will be cleared shortly.